Toyota TF108: Rule changes

 The car also had the new for 2008 higher headrests around the drivers head and also had the new standard McLaren Electronic Systems ECU that prevented the car having driver aids.

 Changes in aerodynamics

 Toyota had adopted a McLaren MP4-22-like bridge on the front wing, and also moved the rear view mirrors outboard, like Ferrari and Renault.
 The TF108 had also had a major focus on cleaning the air flow around the front suspension, maximising the zero keel concept of the front suspension.

 Alternative liveries

-At the 2008 French Grand Prix the car ran with a black stripe along the nosecone, to commemorate the life of former Toyota F1 boss, Ove Andersson, who had died earlier that month.
+At the French Grand Prix, the car ran a black stripe along the nosecone to commemorate the life of former boss, Ove Andersson, who had died earlier that month.

-At the 2008 British Grand Prix, the car ran with a special Batman livery.
+At the British Grand Prix, the car ran with a special Batman livery, the logo featured on the sidepods and rear wing.
 The team signed a deal with Warner Brothers to promote the new film, The Dark Knight, which was released on 25 July.